dwadden/dygiepp/README.md

 - Comment out unneeded task sections in Dockerfile.
 - Build container: `docker build --tag dygiepp:dev .`
 - Run the container interactively: `docker run --gpus all -it --rm --ipc=host --name dygiepp dygiep:dev`

+**NOTE**: This Dockerfile was added in a PR from a contributor.
+I haven't tested it, so it's not "officially supported".
+More PR's are welcome, though.

 ## Training a model